aki83reo/python-codes-/README.md

 I created  two  functions  in this file ,  first(DateParsing(inp2)) to  identify  dates ,  secound is  to  compare  is the asked date ispresent or  past or future   date (which_date() ) .

+########## data_update_elastic.py

+1.In this  file  , i have demonstrated a way  how you  can define  your own schema

+for your database in elastic , and push  some data  according to  that  .

+2. Defined  a  function called  provider_value_insert(provider_name,sensor_1,sensor_2,sensor_3), which  allows any  users  to  create

+a index/database in elasticSearch ,along with 3  tables  .

+The dates are  defined  for today  , previous and day  before  yesterday  .

+I hard coded the data  inside , but users  are free to  change  and  manipulate  as per there  choices .

+Then  i  used  standard CURL  requests to  push data into  elastic search  .

+###########multiple_db_query.py

+1. I created  a function  called  ,provider_details(providers_name,single_sensor_retrievel,data_inserted_in_sensor)  , which  basically  gives  users

+flexibility  to  decide which  DB user  want to  access  ,  along with  , define  a  single table/type  value  whose data user  wants  to  see .

+third if after manipulation user wants  to  push changes  to a selected  table  he can  describe  it here  .